jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 Version 6 of AdapTable has introduced many new functionality and upgrades and also some new, exciting, ways of interacting with the product.

-It uses ag-Grid v.22.
-This included a big change by introducing [modularization](https://www.ag-grid.com/javascript-grid-modules/), allowing users to select which functionality they wanted.
-AdapTable fully supports this new way of working.

 For more information please see the [Version 6 Upgrade Guide](../../packages/adaptable/upgrade-guide.md)

 ## Installation